drivendataorg/cookiecutter-data-science/README.md

 # Cookiecutter Machine Learning research
 > _Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>._

-_A more robust ML starting point._
+_A more robust ML base repository for flexible and easier research._

 ## Prerequisite: